cbroms/thoughts/wm/tools.md

 forwardlinks:
   - me
   - omaha-nebraska
-created: "2021-09-09T04:59:02.382Z"
+created: '2021-09-09T04:59:02.382Z'
-updated: "2021-09-09T06:05:20.243Z"
+updated: '2021-09-11T08:22:04.287Z'
 ---

 People get caught up in tools as a distraction from actually learning and doing.
-I probably do too, but I also find directing attention to the tools around me that mostly just disappear into the background and are taken for granted is a great way to find the very best exemplars of what tools should be.
+I probably do too, but I also find directing attention to the tools around me that mostly just disappear into the background and are taken for granted is a great way to find the very best exemplars of what tools should be, and helps me be a better [tool-maker](me.md).

 Here are some of the more important tools I use day-to-day to build with: